For all of us painting is still the great art – it speaks of thoughts and insights otherwise inaccessible.

 Of course, there is an initial overall approach which respects the inherent architecture contained within the four walls like the confines of a canvas.
 Then I let the painting grow.
 My eyes, leading the paint-brush, move constantly through the spaces, tracing paths, finding the roots of plants looking through the leaves and stems diverted by a sudden flash of colour; trying to comprehend the space the flowers inhabit, the air they breathe, their relation to each other.
 Finally a painting germinates.
 It grows slowly, reaching up, expressing rhythms and pulsations, weight and suspension, passing through depths and silences, seeking the light through texture, tone and colour.
 Eventually it breaks through the limits of the frame-work to find it’s own poetic space.

 My painting is a reflection of this physical world but it also speaks of other non-visual things: of birdsong in the canopy or the splash of a leaping carp, the smell of the river in the early morning or of damp autumn woods.
-And also of the sound of passing motorbikes and the scream of a fighter jet because these too are part of my direct experience of the place where I’m working.

 The landscape is transfigured by this everyday magic.
 There’s quietude in the movement and the sounds define the silence.